-So far, we have shown that the rectangular shape of the blur kernel has an advantage over a Gaussian shape in the ability to increase resolution.
-On the other hand, the rectangular shape of the temporal blur is more likely to introduce a temporal artifact which is similar to the spatial "ringing" ([11], [7], [3]).
-This effect appears in temporal superresolved video sequences as a trail that is moving before and after the fast moving object.
-We refer to this temporal effect as "ghosting."
-Figs. 17a, 17b, and 17c show an example of the "ghosting" effect resulting in the basketball example when temporal SR is applied without any space-time regularization.
-(The effect in Fig. 17d is magnified by a factor of 5, to make it more visible.)
+shape of the temporal blur is more likely to introduce a temporal artifact which is similar to the spatial "ringing" ([11, 7, 3]).
+This effect appears in temporal super-resolved video sequences as a trail that is moving before and after the fast moving object.
+We refer to this temporal effect as "ghosting".
+Fig. 17.a-c shows an example of the "ghosting" effect resulting in the basketball example when temporal SR is applied without any space-time regularization.
+(The effect is magnified by factor of 5, to make it more visible).

 The explanation of the "ghosting" effect is simple if we look at the frequencies of the temporal signals.
-The SR algorithm (spatial or temporal) can reconstruct the true temporal signal at all frequencies except for specific frequencies that have been set to zero by the temporal rectangular blur.
+The SR algorithm (spatial or temporal) can reconstruct correctly the true temporal signal at all frequencies except for specific frequencies that have been set to zero by the temporal rectangular blur.
 The system of equations (2) does not provide any constraints on those frequencies.
-If such frequencies are somehow "born" in the iterative process due to noise, they will stay in the solution and will not be suppressed.
+If such frequencies are somehow "born" in the iterative process, they will stay in the solution and will not be suppressed.
 These "unsuppressed" frequencies are connected directly to the shape of the rectangular blur kernel through its exposure-time.
-If the exposure-time width is an integer multiple of the wavelength of a periodic signal (thus, the integral over the periodic signal is 0), then such a signal cannot be handled by the SR algorithm.
-This is illustrated in Fig. 17e where the "unsuppressed" frequencies are shown as temporal sinusoidal signals in one of the pixels of the "ghosting" trail.
-These frequencies can be predicted (see [21]) from the number of input cameras, their frame-rate, and the frame-rate of the output sequence.
+If the exposure-time width is an integer multiple of the wavelength (the period time) of a periodic signal (thus the integral over the periodic signal is 0), then such a signal cannot be handled by the SR algorithm.
+This is illustrated in Fig. 17.d where the "unsuppressed" frequencies are shown as temporal sinusoidal signals in one of the pixels of the "ghosting" trail2.
+These frequencies can be predicted (see [21]) from the number of input cameras, their frame-rate and the frame-rate of the output sequence.

-The "ghosting" effect is significantly reduced by the space-time regularization.
+The "ghosting" effect, is significantly reduced by the space-time regularization.
 It smoothes those trails in regions where no spatial or temporal edges are expected.
 This is why the ghosting effect is barely visible in our example output videos.

-7 CONCLUSIONS
+7 Conclusions

-We have shown that space-time SR can improve the resolution of both static and dynamic scene components without needing to segment them or to perform any motion estimation within the sequence.
-We further showed that, because motion blur is inherently a temporal phenomenon, temporal SR (and not spatial SR) is the correct way to address it.
+We have shown that space-time SR can improve resolution of both static and dynamic scene components, without the need to segment them or to perform any motion estimation within the sequence.
+We further showed that because motion blur is a temporal phenomenon in nature, temporal SR (and not spatial SR) is the correct way to address it.
 Space-time SR can be used for generating a high-speed video camera from multiple slow video cameras, as well as for combining information from still and video cameras for producing high-quality video.
-We have further provided analysis of the limitations and bounds of this method
+We have further provided analysis of the limitations and bounds of this method.